digital-worx/hello-grpc-react/README.md

 # Hello gRPC Client React

 It is the Hello gRPC web client developed using React framework.
-It can be used to [Hello gRPC server](https://github.com/digital-worx/hello-grpc-node).
+It can be used to interact with [Hello gRPC server](https://github.com/digital-worx/hello-grpc-node).

 ## Prerequisites